appiapay/manta-python/docs/index.rst

 This is an implementation of the Manta payment protocol for Python 3.
-If you want to dive in you may choose to learn first of the :doc:`protocol` or if you want to try some code head over to the API entries for the :doc:`Store <api/manta.store>`, :doc:`Wallet
+If you want to dive in you may choose to learn first of the :doc:`protocol` or if you want to try some code, head over to the API entries for the :doc:`Store <api/manta.store>`, :doc:`Wallet
 <api/manta.wallet>` and :doc:`Payment Processor
 <api/manta.payproc.PayProc>`.